Garden and Property

 Rosemary's passion is to save our precious water and to preserve our marvellous landscape.

-Lubra Bend will reopen in October for small group tours of 10 or more.
+Banksia Bend is open for group tours of 10 or more midweek only.

 Groups can arive from 10.00am until12.30pm